HasanQD/EZ-CDM/README.md

 Codes are in Python but hopefully, they are simple enough for translating to other programming languages.\
 Any question or comment is welcomed! 😊

 One other thing.
-A quick representation of this work at the 2022 meeting of the society for mathematical psychology is available here: https://mathpsych.org/presentation/742
+A quick presentation of this work at the 2022 meeting of the society for mathematical psychology is available here: https://mathpsych.org/presentation/742